Castres: History

 Map showing Castres and the surrounding region, 1638.

-The name of the town comes from Latin castrum, and means "fortified place".
+The name of the town comes from Latin castrum and means "fortified place".
 Castres grew up round the Benedictine abbey of Saint Benoît, which is believed to have been founded in AD 647, possibly on the site of an old Roman fort (castrum).
 Castres became an important stop on the international pilgrimage routes to Santiago de Compostela in Spain because its abbey-church, built in the 9th century, was keeping the relics of Saint Vincent, the renowned martyr of Spain.
 It was a place of some importance as early as the 12th century, and ranked as the second town of the Albigeois behind Albi.
 Despite the decline of its abbey, which in 1074 came under the authority of Saint Victor abbey in Marseille, Castres was granted a liberal charter in the 12th century by the famous Trencavel family, viscounts of Albi.
 Resulting from the charter, Castres was ruled by a college of consuls.

-During the Albigensian Crusade it surrendered of its own accord to Simon de Montfort, and thus entered into the kingdom of France in 1229.
+During the Albigensian Crusade, it surrendered of its own accord to Simon de Montfort, and thus entered into the kingdom of France in 1229.
 In 1317, Pope John XXII established the bishopric of Castres.
 In 1356, the town of Castres was raised to a countship by King John II of France.
 However, the town greatly suffered from the Black Plague in 1347-1348, then from the Black Prince of England and the Free Companies (bands of lawless mercenaries) who laid waste the country during the Hundred Years' War.
 Consequently, by the late 14th century Castres entered a period of sharp decline.
 In 1375, there were only 4,000 inhabitants left in town, only half the figure from a century before.
-Following the confiscation of the possessions of Jacques d'Armagnac, duke of Nemours, to which the countship of Castres had passed, it was bestowed in 1476 by King Louis XI on Boffille de Juge (Boffillo del Giudice), an Italian nobleman and adventurer serving as a diplomat for Louis XI, but the appointment led to so much disagreement (family feud between Boffille de Juge, his only daughter, and his brother-in-law) that the countship was united to the crown by King Francis I in 1519.
+Following the confiscation of the possessions of Jacques d'Armagnac, duke of Nemours, to which the countship of Castres had passed, it was bestowed in 1476 by King Louis XI on Boffille de Juge (Boffillo del Giudice), an Italian nobleman and adventurer serving as a diplomat for Louis XI, but the appointment led to so much disagreement (a family feud between Boffille de Juge, his only daughter, and his brother-in-law) that the countship was united to the crown by King Francis I in 1519.